U.S. Department of State Seal

 Country Summary: Crime is common in Eswatini and sporadic armed robberies and carjackings do occur.
 Local police may lack the resources to deal effectively with criminal incidents.

 Demonstrations and protests occur sporadically in Eswatini.
-U.S. citizens are reminded to avoid all gatherings, even peaceful ones, that could turn violent with little or no warning.
+U.S. citizens are reminded to avoid all gatherings, even peaceful ones, as they could turn violent with little or no warning.

 Read the country information page for additional information on travel to Eswatini.